singh-shreya6/opentracing.go/README.md

 Here I have provided the code for opentracing in a distributed environment where a user is making a request on a browser at some port.
 This request to server 1 prints out Hello <name>! time is <current time>.
 After completing this operation, server 1 makes a request to server 2 on another port,by sending the name in request, the second server takes the name in its response body and displays Hello <name>!

 So overall the following operations took place:
-1) A browser makes a request to http://localhost:8082/Shreya
+1) A browser makes a request to http://localhost:8082/name
-2) The browser displays Hello Shreya! time is Thu Jun  7 17:18:54 2018
+2) The browser displays Hello name! time is Thu Jun  7 17:18:54 2018
-3) Server 1 sends a POST request to Sever 2 with the name
+3) Server 1 sends a POST request to Sever 2 with the name at http://localhost:8081
-4) Server 2 captures this request in response body and displays Hello Shreya!
+4) Server 2 captures this request in response body and displays Hello name!

 Thus in all we get 3 spans, 1st span is of server-1, 2nd span is from server-1 to server-2 and 3rd span of server 2.
 The opentracing package used is Jaeger.
-Jaeger is run via Docker using the following command:

-docker run -d -e COLLECTOR_ZIPKIN_HTTP_PORT=9411 -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp   -p5778:5778 -p16686:16686 -p14268:14268 -p9411:9411 jaegertracing/all-in-one:latest
+Jaeger is run via Docker using the following command: docker run -d -e COLLECTOR_ZIPKIN_HTTP_PORT=9411 -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp   -p5778:5778 -p16686:16686 -p14268:14268 -p9411:9411 jaegertracing/all-in-one:latest

 or it can also be run using:
 docker run -d -p 5775:5775/udp -p 16686:16686 jaegertracing/all-in-one:latest

 In Linux/Ubuntu, do remember to prefix sudo with these commands.
 Now the Jaeger UI runs at http://localhost:16686
+All the codes in Golang.